|

 Medway Queen pictured at Island harbour around 1966, at this time it was

 used as a night club.
-It was subsequently replaced by the PS Ryde and left

 |